gabezy/decoder/README.md

 <br>

-This project was made during the "ONE - Oracle Next Education" program, a partnership between Alura and Oracle.
+This project was carried out during the "ONE - Oracle Next Education" program, a partnership between Alura and Oracle.

-The challenge's goal is to construct a web application that can encrypt and decrypt a given text based on the encryption "keys", which are:
+The objective of the challenge is to built a web application that can encrypt and decrypt a given text based on the encryption "keys", which are:

 - The letter "a" is converted to "ai"<br>
 - The letter "e" is converted to "enter"<br>